 Can I use my credit card for donations or charity?

-Yes, you can use your credit card for donations or charity as long as it is compliant with Islamic finance principles and you are able to pay off the balance in full and on time.
+Yes, you can use your credit card for donations or charity as long as it is compliant with Islamic finance principles and you can pay off the balance in full and on time.

 Conclusion